learn-co-curriculum/dsc-git-branches/README.md

 ```

 And now our _local_ `add-preprocessing-and-normalization` has Lauren's ideas woven into it.

+Alternatively, as a shorthand, you can `fetch` and then automatically merge the same-named branch
+from the _remote_ using `git pull remote-name branch-name-to-merge-in`.

+These are complex topics as it brings up the topic of how to reconcile lines of
+code where you and another developer might have changed the same thing.
+This is
+called a "merge conflict."
+We're not going to cover that topic here.
+Instead we
+want you to embrace working in branches, keeping `master` functional, and doing
+_local_ merges.

 ## Explain The Motivation Of The "Golden Practices"